What It Means for a Stock to Be Overweight

 Well, it’s also important to understand that stock market indexes, such as the S&P 500, are constructed based on market capitalization, with each stock getting a certain amount of “weight” in the index.
-So for example, Apple currently gets a weighting of 3.49 percent in the S&P 500 because it is one of the world’s largest companies.
+So for example, in July 2020 Apple had a weighting of 5.74 percent in the S&P 500 because it is one of the world’s largest companies.

 If an analyst provides an “overweight” rating on a stock, he or she is suggesting that the company should soon receive a higher “weight” in whatever index it is a part of.